CU-ESIIL/Innovation-Summit-2026/docs/index.md

 # Welcome to the 2026 ESIIL Innovation Summit
 The 2026 [ESIIL](esiil.org) Innovation Summit will focus on **AI for sustainability**, bringing together teams across academic, federal, industry, and non-profit partners to leverage AI and other analytical approaches to generate new discoveries and insights that will help us better steward our nation’s natural heritage.

+We will focus on **sustainability**, defined as **meeting the needs of the present without compromising the ability of future generations to benefit from and maintain healthy ecosystems over time**.
+Teams will explore the question: _How can we leverage the environmental data and AI revolution to make decisions over the next 10 years that set our nation’s species, ecosystems, and environmental livelihoods on a course towards a thriving future?_

-On a daily basis we are generating more and more data about our living planet, from species to ecosystems, across scales of observation from gene sequencing to drone-based imagery to satellite detections.
-We need ‘all hands on deck’ to benefit from ideas that come from across sectors, geographies, worldviews/perspectives, and disciplines.
-Including a spectrum of ideas and voices will ensure scientific innovations matter at local and national scales.
+On a daily basis we are generating increasingly more data about our living planet, from species to ecosystems, across scales of observation from gene sequencing to drone-based imagery to satellite detections.
+We need ‘all hands on deck’ to benefit from ideas that come from across sectors, geographies, worldviews, and disciplines to **generate solutions** that span from management scenarios to environmental technologies.
+Including a spectrum of ideas and voices will **ensure scientific innovations matter and translate across local to national scales**.

 Summit attendees will learn about AI methodologies that are available to tackle environmental challenges and how to apply them in their own research and communities.
 Teams will converge around AI-ready data sets and AI tools to bridge the ideas that come from across sectors, geographies, worldviews, and disciplines.

-Key potential focus areas include: continental-scale ‘digital twins’ for the U.S., Earth embeddings, emergent combined AI and statistical approaches that enable interpretation of mechanisms, and LLMs for robust discovery in ecology, evolution, and environmental sciences.
+Key focus areas include building Earth embeddings, co-producing digital twins for environmental futures, and identifying best practices for using large language models in environmental data science.
+Other potential areas include: emergent combined AI and statistical approaches that enable interpretation of mechanisms, responsible use of AI in environmental data science, and how AI is a challenge and opportunity to advance environmental data sovereignty.

 ## Goals
 Attendees should expect to come out of the summit with the following: